jisosomppi/log-analysis/salt/README.md

   * Reads the same rsyslog.sls pillar file to allow for single source of truth
   * Contains all IP address, port, user authentication details

-## Currently missing from the Salt version
+## Upcoming features
 * Encryption of log traffic
-* ~~User authentication for Nginx/Kibana~~
 * Automatic log analysis/filtering

+## Known issues
 * Jinja can't render nordic characters (öåä), so they can't be used (even in pillars -> passwords).
-Entering nordics into the pillar causes a Jinja ascii render error
+Entering nordics into the pillar causes a Jinja ascii render error.
+[There is a workaround for this](https://github.com/saltstack/salt/issues/40486#issuecomment-291147689) (adding `.decode('utf-8')` to `pillar.get`), but it prevents `salt-call --local` from working, and thus makes no difference in our case.